-Salient shortcomings of the classical mean-variance portfolio allocation framework are described in the literature.
-These shortcomings include the prospect of neglected estimation error with regard to the expected returns and correlations (Scherer, 2002, and Garlappi et al., 2007), the apparent long-term instability of the correlations among global stock markets over time (Longin and Solnik, 1995, Bekaert and Harvey, 2000, Goetzmann et al., 2005, Kim et al., 2005 and Engle et al., 2006), the presence of inescapable transaction costs (commissions, fees, bid-ask-spreads and taxes) and turnover constraints as a result of the likelihood of illiquidity arising in the markets as well as the associated possibility of a costly price impact of trades (Amihud, 2002, and Acharya and Pedersen, 2005).
-Notwithstanding the provision in this literature of valuable (albeit partial) solutions to these shortcomings, it is generally evident that the more extended the investor's investment time horizon, the more severe the deleterious implications of the outlined shortcomings inherent to the mean-variance portfolio allocation framework.
-As a result, it may be the case, in regard to an investor with a relatively long-term investment horizon, that an alternative measurement of interdependence should be adopted which is expected to necessitate fewer opportunities to rebalance the investor's stock portfolio with a view to availing of the potential for international stock market diversification.
+Salient shortcomings of the classical mean-variance approach to portfolio allocation are described in the literature including the implications of neglected estimation error with regard to small changes in the expected returns and correlations (Scherer, 2002, and Garlappi et al., 2007), the apparent long-term instability of the correlations among global stock markets over time (Longin and Solnik, 1995, Bekaert and Harvey, 2000, Goetzmann et al., 2005, Kim et al., 2005 and Engle et al., 2006), the presence of inescapable transaction costs (commissions, fees, bid-ask-spreads and taxes) and turnover constraints as a result of the likelihood of illiquidity arising in the markets as well as the associated possibility of a costly price impact of trades (Amihud, 2002, and Acharya and Pedersen, 2005).
+Notwithstanding the provision in this literature of valuable (albeit partial) solutions to these shortcomings, it is generally evident that the more extended the investor's investment time horizon, the more severe the deleterious implications of the outlined shortcomings inherent to the meanvariance portfolio allocation framework.
+As a result, it may be the case, in regard to an investor with a relatively long-term investment horizon that an alternative measurement of interdependence should be adopted which is expected to necessitate fewer opportunities to rebalance the investor's stock portfolio with a view to availing of the potential for international stock market diversification.

 Time varying volatility effects further accentuate the dilemma of estimation error with respect to the estimation of the main features of the classical mean-variance portfolio allocation framework.
 Specifically, it is well established, at least since Forbes and Rigobon (2002), that failure to take account of the time-varying nature of the covariance structure of a system of traded securities may lead to significant biases in estimated and interpreted correlation style results.
 To overcome this impasse a number of approaches have been developed in the extant literature.
 First, Forbes and Rigobon (2002) provide an estimate of unconditional correlation corrected for time varying volatility effects.
 Second, a substantial body of literature has used various autoregressive conditional heteroskedasticity (henceforth ARCH) models such as the Dynamic Conditional Correlation (Engle and Sheppard 2001) approach to estimate directly the dynamics of the correlation process across time.
 For example, Hardouvelis et al., (2006) in regard to European stock markets and Hyde et al., (2007) in regard to Asian stock markets have extracted time varying correlations which explicitly model the structure of the correlation and covariance matrix at each point in time.
-Notwithstanding these approaches to resolving the phenomenon of a time-varying covariance structure in respect to the validity of correlations as a calibration of the global scope for portfolio diversification, particularly over relatively long-term time horizons.
-As a result, a set of papers in the literature has adopted alternative models of common stochastic trends to capture long-term interdependence linkages between international stock markets.
+Notwithstanding these approaches to resolving the phenomenon of a time-varying covariance structure in respect to the estimation of correlations, there remain the outlined shortcomings with respect to the validity of correlations as a calibration of the global scope for portfolio diversification (Naranjo and Porter, 2007, particularly over relatively long-term time horizons.